fingerskier/manthra/README.md

 # Manthra

+Until you understand a writer's ignorance, presume yourself ignorant of his understanding.
+  Samuel Taylor Coleridge

+If you presume to love something, you must love the process of it much more than you love the finished product.
+  John Irving

 If you can walk with the crowd and keep your virtue, or walk with Kings-nor lose the common touch;
 If neither foes nor loving friends can hurt you;
 If all men count with you, but none too much;